 It’s easy to think of the values you want to pass on to your child, like patience, respect and compassion, but it can be difficult to know how to incorporate them into your own day to day life.
-If you are both a parent and an addict in recovery, it might be good to know that some of the lessons your kids need the most can also help you.
+If you are both a parent and a person with substance use disorder in recovery, it might be good to know that some of the lessons your kids need the most can also help you.
 We know that addiction recovery can improve your parenting.
 Here are three ways positive parenting will help you strengthen your recovery.

 - Learn that feelings don’t have to make sense.
 Listening to your child and validating his/her feelings is the key to helping them avoid a life of self-doubt and internal criticism.
 Encourage your child to trust themselves by listening to their feelings; this in turn validates their internal perspective and sends the message that they can trust their intuition.
 Similarly, as you embark on your addiction recovery, you will likely begin to confront your own feelings, memories and experiences that make you feel a lack of confidence in your judgment or ability to make decisions.
 It can feel empowering to shut down your feelings entirely, which is what drugs/alcohol do, but by acknowledging how you feel and dispassionately observing how these feelings have affected your life, you’ll have a better chance of overcoming negative self-talk and harnessing the momentum of your hope and willingness to change.